Alessandro-Mezzogori/TGDL/specification/TGDL_specification.md

 ```

 ## Requires
-A requirement is a condition or body of condition that must be satisfied so that the corresponding effect can be applied
+A requirement is a condition or body of condition that must be satisfied so that the corresponding effect can be applied.
+it is defined as a body that **must** return a boolean value to evalueate the require:
+- true = requirement satisfied
+- false = requirement not satisfied

 ```
 require